ninabarzh/ipa/content/en/docs/guides/smart-home.md

 These aren’t just glitches.
 They're red flags.

 3. Access the device’s app from your own phone.
-Each device is controlled via an app—usually the one it was set up with.
+Each device is controlled via an app, usually the one it was set up with.
 If the app’s not on your phone, or you’re locked out, it may have been registered to someone else’s account.

 4. Perform a factory reset on the device.
 Search online for the exact reset steps.
 Most devices have a small button or hidden pinhole.
 Resetting will: